kennytilton/web-mx/doc/intro-a-counter.md

 3. we use the `FM!` family search utility to navigate to the :a-counter;
 4. mutate the property (and dependent state) using MSWAP!

+## Summary:
+Rich Web apps are greatly easier to build when we can write declarative component definitions with critical properties defined as functions of other properties.
+The resulting dependency graph can be used by a generic engine to handle reliably the error-prone, mind-numbing work of keeping state consistent manually.